NateV/Inquisimin-Elm/Readme.md

 DictModel interviews have lots of limitations.
 DictModel interviews have to be linear - they cannot take users down different paths depending on their answers.
 If you are using the helpers for making questions for users, these views will all create HTML views, so you cannot use Elm-UI instead.
 These interviews also do not currently support input validation.
 If these restrictions don't work for you, you'll need to go beyond `DictModel` interviews.
 We'll see in this section how `DictModel` interviews work, and then we'll see how to go beyond them in the next section.

 In a DictModel interview, the `main` function is an ordinary `main` Elm function.
 The initial model is an empty Dictionary.
 The `update` method is `updateDictModel` from `DictModel.elm`.
 The view is `mkDictModelInterviewView`, also from `DictModel.Elm`.
-It needs the `interview` function, so we'll define that next.
+You need to write your own `interview` function, though, so we'll define that next.

 Here is an example `main` function that will run in Elm's browser sandbox.
 If you want to run the interview in `Browser.element` or another Program with side effects, modify your main function to hande those effects outside of the interview.